anhaidgroup/cloudlabeler/README.md

    - Click 'Open' at the bottom-right corner.
 You are now in the Command Shell of your EC2 instance.
 </details>

-4. In the Command Shell of your EC2 instance, the first prompt should be 'login as'.
-Type 'ubuntu' in the Command Shell of your EC2 instance.
+6. In the Command Shell of your EC2 instance, the first prompt should be 'login as'.
+Type 'ubuntu' in the Command Shell of your EC2 instance because the default user name in ubuntu is 'ubuntu' and the default password is empty.

-5. Install Docker in your EC2 instance.
-You should type commands specified in [Docker installation tutorial]((https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce)) in the Command Shell of your EC2 instance.
+7. Install Docker in your EC2 instance to help you deploy run cloud labler in your EC2 instance.
+In the Command Shell of your EC2 instance, you should type the commands specified in [Docker installation tutorial]((https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce)) to install Docker.

-6. After you have installed Docker in your EC2 instance, pull the image from Docker Hub by typing the following command in the Command Shell of your EC2 instance.
+8. After you have installed Docker in your EC2 instance, you need to build the Docker image to run.
+You can pull the existing Docker image from Docker Hub we provide by typing the following command in the Command Shell of your EC2 instance.

     ```
     sudo docker pull zachary62/apache_labeler